 When do you start receiving SNAP benefits after applying in West Virginia?

-If you are approved for the food stamps program after applying, you may receive a notice in the mail that explains when you will get your EBT card and when your benefits will be deposited into your account.
+If you are approved for the food stamps program during the application process, you may receive a notice in the mail that explains when you will get your EBT card and when your benefits will be deposited into your account.
 After your first deposit, your subsequent allotments will always be deposited into your account on the same day every month.

 If your EBT card is being mailed to you, it may take between two and seven days for you to receive it.
 To learn more about SNAP benefits and what they may be used for, download our free guide.